Enduring isn’t just surviving. It includes work and effort, learning in the process, and drawing closer to God through prayer and gratitude.

 To succeed in life, we need the kind of good judgement and common sense that will compel us to keep learning, keep doing our homework, and keep caring.

-In order to continue learning, we must experience the smorgasbords of life rather than only the hamburgers.
+To continue learning, we must experience the smorgasbords of life rather than only the hamburgers.
 Leave your comfort zone and explore.

 To gain learning and understanding, we must use the proper equipment.
 Both rational thought and spiritual revelation are necessary for our progression.